sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/2_CN_Data_Structures_and_OOP/5._Data_Structures/2._Trees/3._Binary_Search_Trees/5._Variations_of_BST/1._AVL_trees/0_index.md

 * Height is always ~log(n).
 To be precise it is between log(n) and 1.45*log(n)

 #### What is 'balance'
-* Each node stores a number in the range -2 to 2, inclusive.
+* Each node stores an extra number in the range -2 to 2, inclusive.
 * This number is called the balance factor. b = |left_subtree_height - right_subtree_height|
-* Balance factor must have a sign.
-This helps in differentiating which side is heavier.

 #### What is 'imbalance'
 If atleast one node with a balance factor of 2 or -2 exists, then the tree is said to 'not balanced'.